Perimeter Institute for Theoretical Physics: Public lectures series

 Perimeter Institute has welcomed a number of very prominent scientists to deliver lectures on a wide variety of subjects.
 Lecturers have included: Freeman Dyson, Gerard ‘t Hooft, Jay Ingram, Seth Lloyd, Jay Melosh, Sir Roger Penrose, Michael Peskin, Leonard Susskind, Frank Wilczek and Anton Zeilinger.

-ISSYP

-The International Summer School for Young Physicists (ISSYP) brings approximately 20 Canadian students and 20 International students aged 16 – 18 to Perimeter for two weeks each year.

-EinsteinPlus

-The annual EinsteinPlus summer school for high school physics teachers is held for one week each summer.

 BrainSTEM: Your Future is Now

 This festival connected technological innovations to the scientific breakthroughs that make them possible.
 The festival, held September 30 to October 6, 2013, featured science-centre styled exhibits, special presentations, public lectures, Science in the Club events and insider-tours of the Perimeter Institute.
 Webcast Public Lectures featured James Grime, Ray Laflamme and Lucy Hawking.

 Quantum to Cosmos: Ideas for the Future festival

 Held in October, 2009, the Quantum to Cosmos: Ideas for the Future festival (Q2C Festival) was a science outreach event held in Canada.
 The festival included events and activities spanning: lectures, panel discussions, pub talks, cultural activities, a PI documentary premiere (The Quantum Tamers: Revealing Our Weird and Wired Future), sci-fi film festival, an art exhibit and the hugely popular Physica Phantastica exhibit centre, a 460 m2 space filled with demonstrations, hands-on activities, experiments and an immersive 3D tour of the universe narrated by Stephen Hawking.

 The Q2C Festival attracted some 40,000 attendees (including over 6,000 in the secondary school program that brought students from Ontario and New York State and nearly one million viewers – and counting – through online streaming, video-on-demand services and special television broadcasts.
 Special editions of TVO’s “The Agenda with Steve Paikin", filmed live in PI's Atrium in Waterloo attracted hundreds of thousands of viewers from across Canada with just five broadcasts.